Shaking hands using your left hand can feel a bit awkward at first, but it becomes second nature after a while.

 The left-handed handshake unites two Scouts from anywhere on the planet.
 But why is this nonverbal greeting done with the left hand?

-That was on the mind of a Boy Scout who emailed me last week.
+That was on the mind of a Scout who emailed us recently.

-Chris, your fellow Boy Scouts have been asking that question for nearly 90 years.
+Chris, your fellow Scouts have been asking that question for nearly 90 years.